florian-f/gwt-cordova/README.md

       <scope>provided</scope>
     </dependency>

-There is also a [Showcase App](https://github.com/florian-f/gwt-cordova-showcase) that demonstrates how to use GWT Cordova.
+There is a [Showcase App](https://github.com/florian-f/gwt-cordova-showcase) that demonstrates how to use GWT Cordova.